nikhager/Escape-From-Paradise/README.txt

-Requires Zoom 1.1.5 to read .zblorb game file
+Requires Gargoyle (or equivalent) to read .zblorb game file

 Shortest route for solving the game: